Scottish fold kittens feeding. How to feed a Scottish kitten correctly

 Popular manufacturers produce products for cats of different ages and taking into account individual characteristics (activity, coat type).

-Super premium food for Scottish Fold kittens can be selected from the following list:
+Super premium food for Scottish fold kittens can be selected from the following list:

 • First Choice or Choice No. 1 (1st Choice).